Axiopistos/Axiopistos.github.io/README.txt

 We serve businesses (startup’s, SME’s, large corporations), governments & public-sector companies located in Indian subcontinent, Africa & Europe.
 Axiopistos Associates (AXPS) is also planning to expand the market reach.

-With a resolve to be a true partner in the growth & progress of Clients & Partners/Associate Vendors, we operate in following business sectors:
+We operate with a resolve to be a true partner in the growth & progress of Clients & Partners/Associate Vendors.
-• Power & Electric Infrastructure
-• Industrial Systems & Building Facilities
-• Renewable Energy